Kibbutz: Free-loaders; lack of privacy

+Decision-making

 Although major decisions about the future of the kibbutz were made by consensus or by voting, day-to-day decisions about where people would work were made by elected leaders.
 Typically, kibbutzniks would learn their assignments by consulting the duty sheet at the dining hall.

 Kibbutz memoirs from the Pioneer era report that kibbutz meetings varied from heated arguments to free-flowing philosophical discussions, whereas memoirs and accounts from kibbutz observers from the 1950s and 1960s report that kibbutz meetings were businesslike but poorly attended.

+Job rotation

 Kibbutzim attempted to rotate people into different jobs.
 One week a person might work in planting, the next with livestock, the week after in the kibbutz factory and the following week in the laundry.
 Even managers would have to work in menial jobs.
 Through rotation, people took part in every kind of work, but it interfered with any process of specialization.

+Sex and marriage

 Aversion to sex was not part of the kibbutz ideology; to this end, teenagers were not segregated at night in children's societies, yet many visitors to kibbutzim were astonished at how conservative the communities tended to be.
 In Children of the Dream, Bruno Bettelheim quoted a kibbutz friend, "at a time when the American girls preen themselves, and try to show off as much as possible sexually, our girls cover themselves up and refuse to wear clothing that might show their breasts or in any other fashion be revealing."

 Kibbutz divorce rates were and are extremely low.
 Unfortunately from the point of view of the adults in the community, marriage rates among communally raised children were equally low.
 This conservatism on the part of kibbutz children has been attributed to the Westermarck effect—a form of reverse sexual imprinting whereby even unrelated children, if raised together from an early age, tend to reject each other as potential partners.
 The children who grew up together in the children's houses considered their peers brothers and sisters and had close lasting bonds with each other.

+Culture and arts

 From the beginning, kibbutzim had a reputation as culture-friendly and nurturing of the arts.
 Many kibbutzniks became writers, actors, or artists.
 Kibbutzim typically offer theatre companies, choirs, orchestras, athletic leagues, and special-interest classes.
 In 1953 Givat Brenner staged the play My Glorious Brothers, about the Maccabee revolt, building a real village on a hilltop as a set, planting real trees, and performing for 40,000 people.
 Following kibbutz work practices of the time, all the actors were members of the kibbutz, and all performed as part of their work assignments.